quicwg/datagram/draft-ietf-quic-datagram.md

 # Behavior and Usage

-When an application sends an unreliable datagram over a QUIC connection, QUIC will generate a new DATAGRAM frame and send it in the first available packet.
+When an application sends an datagram over a QUIC connection, QUIC will generate a new DATAGRAM frame and send it in the first available packet.
 This frame SHOULD be sent as soon as possible, and MAY be coalesced with other frames.